is-project-4th-year/team-profile-site-the-agile-avenger/documentation.md

 - To solve a merge conflict and having to approve a PR.
 I learnt how to rebase a commit and merge it to the main branch.
 -
 -
+**Samuel Onyango**

+- To solve a merge conflict and having to approve a PR.
+I learnt how to rebase a commit and merge it to the main branch.
+-
+-
  **Mercy Kiminza**
  **What I learnt:**
  1. What is Git?